-Scholarships (see pages 8-11), an additional EUR 3,000 were reserved for the first -ever club.da Alpbach Scholarship.
-The awardee, MAIS 29 student Lew Töpfer, will lies on membership fees and additional donations from its global network.
+For the academic year 2024-25, the Club spent EUR 11,000 on direct financial support for current DA students.
+Besides EUR 8,000 for four club.da from its global network.
 With almost EUR 21,000 of income in 2024, the Club's financial base continues to allow the board to finance the mentioned initiatives.
 Based on the presented facts and figures, the General Assembly discharged the board for the fiscal year 2024 and elected the proposed board members for the 2025-26 term.
-Besides a switch of responsibilities between Carmen Hagen (now Deputy career platform, da.connect, which is co-funded by the Association for the Advancement of Teaching at the DA, grew to almost 3,000 alumni and students.
+Besides a switch of responsibilities between Carmen Hagen (now Deputy